bonfiredog/saucerberks/README.md

 #Saucerberks
 *A 2D shooting game for PC & Mac that I made in order to learn how to code properly.
 It concerns the shooting of aliens, with an additional, translucent veneer of pathos.*

 You are a **Saucerberk**, some sort of commissioned official in a lime-green spaceship.
 I'm not sure what that regalia represents, or who commissioned you officially.
-Your job is to **maintain those sectors of space where great battles, awful disasters and interstellar wrecks occurred**.
-These dangerous zones of open vacuum are littered with debris from these past tragedies.
+Your job is to **maintain those sectors of space where great battles, awful disasters and interstellar wrecks once occurred**.
+These dangerous zones of open vacuum are littered with debris from these tragedies.
 Your most important foe, however, is not momentum, entropy or jagged hunks of floating steel, but instead the **alien creatures that infest these sites**.
-These are sacred places, memorials to those who died, and the presence of these aliens desecrates those memories.
+These are symbolic places, memorials to those who died, and the alien's presence desecrates those memories.
 You must **get rid of them at all costs**.<br /><br />

 **Download Latest PC Version:**&nbsp;&nbsp;[`.exe`](http://bonfiredog.co.uk)&nbsp;&nbsp;&nbsp;&nbsp;[`installer`](http://bonfiredog.co.uk)